 Family members should be aware that if a missing person is located by a consular official and they have exercised their free choice to disassociate themselves from friends and family for legitimate reasons, including removing themselves from harmful environments, the consular official cannot pass on personal information.

 Depending on the circumstances, there are several other organisations that may be able to help you search for a missing person overseas.

 The National Missing Persons Coordination Centre (NMPCC) is located with the Australian Federal Police in Canberra.
 The centre works with state and territory police services and government and non-government organisations to provide a coordinated approach to locating missing people in Australia and overseas.
 The centre's role is to facilitate the dissemination and distribution of information to the public via the NMPCC website.
 Only cases of missing persons that have a signed authority from the next of kin for the use of images and information are provided by state and territory police to the NMPCC.
-Further information is available from the NMPCC website or by calling 1800 000 634 (toll free).

 The International Social Service traces immediate family members in conjunction with its social work across 150 countries.
 It requests a contribution towards costs for this work.
-Further information and contact details are available on the International Social Service website.

 DFAT provides assistance to Australians who find themselves in trouble overseas.
 This support is referred to as consular assistance; however, there are legal and practical limits to what can be done to assist travellers in other countries.

 Consular services are provided through our headquarters in Canberra and through Australian embassies, high commissions and consulates.

 Consular Services Charter sets out the standards of service all Australians can expect to receive from consular staff, including what they can and cannot do.